themesberg/flowbite-svelte/src/routes/avatar/index.md

 <Htwo label="Dot indicator" />

-<p>Use a dot element relative to the avatar component as an indicator for the user (eg. online or offline status).</p>
+Use a dot element relative to the avatar component as an indicator for the user (eg. online or offline status).

 <ExampleDiv class="flex space-x-4 flex-wrap">
   <Avatar src="/images/profile-picture-3.webp" dot={{top:true, color:"bg-red-400"}}/>